rmraya/Swordfish/README.md

 ### Subscriptions

 This project covers Swordfish IV and is in early development stage.
-There are no binary releases of this version yet.
+Subscriptions are not available for purchase yet.

-Ready to use installers and technical support for Swordfish III are available at [Maxprograms](https://www.maxprograms.com/).
+Free installers for **Swordfish IV Preview 1** are available at [https://www.maxprograms.com/downloads/preview.html](https://www.maxprograms.com/downloads/preview.html).

-Subscription version includes unlimited email support at tech@maxprograms.com

 ## Related Projects